Penn State vs. Maryland NCAA Football Odds, Plays and Insights | November 6, 2021

 Maryland Stats and Trends

-- The Terrapins have been underdogs by 11 points or more one time this season and have not covered the spread once.
+- This year, the Terrapins are winless ATS when entering a game as an underdog of 10.5 points or more.

-- Maryland's games this year have gone over the total in four out of eight opportunities (50%).
+- Maryland's games this year have hit the over on four of eight set point totals (50%).

-- Maryland is 3-2 against the spread and 5-0 overall in games when it scores more than 17 points.
+- When Maryland records more than 17.0 points, it is 3-2 against the spread and 5-0 overall.

-- When Maryland churns out more than 342.1 yards, the team is 3-2 against the spread and 5-0 overall.
+- In games that Maryland picks up more than 342.1 yards, the team is 3-2 against the spread and 5-0 overall.

-- The Terrapins have 13 giveaways this season, while the Nittany Lions have 14 takeaways .
+- The Terrapins have turned the ball over 13 times, one fewer times than the Nittany Lions have forced turnovers (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.